wegul/wegul.github.io/_posts/2021-11-15-ADSecurity.md

 Generally, the spoofing model can be head-to-head (attacker in proximity) or an ambush (deceiving obstacle).
 For the first one, Shin et al. [^lidar44] deploy a relay attack to achieve spoofing that induces illusion (saturation).
 Prior to this, Petit et al [^black] first injected fake dots to form a virtual wall but with farther distance.
 However, these attacks are disabled by ML models.
 Cao et al[^lidar] explored an optimization method to inject faked laser (perturbation) to the victim LiDAR.

-More recently, researchers have come up with an ambush attack.
+More recently, researchers have come up with an ambush attack (physical attack vector).
 Sato et al. proposed a new model that attackers should only modify the road surface to make the target car deviate from its current route[^drp] (lateral deviation).
 This method utilized vehicle motion model and perspective transformation to cast lasting impact on the steering control, i.e., influencing a series of frames.
 Quite like [^lidar], they set out from the designer's perspective to reveal the security threat by figuring out the lane-bending objective function.
-Again, a multi-sensor fusion attack (camera+LiDAR) was proposed with the same principle, which makes the vehicle ignores an apparent obstacle.
+Likewise, a multi-sensor fusion attack (camera+LiDAR) was proposed with the same principle, which makes the vehicle ignores an apparent obstacle.
 This attack is achievable because it optimizes the obstacle's texture to make it "look like" part of the road surface in both LiDAR and camera (attack vector fusion).

 ### Discussion
-1. The reverse-engineering idea in [^lidar] [^drp] and [^fusion] is brilliant and maybe it can scale to attack on localization module.
-For example, cheat the LiDAR-based localization to render drift.
+1. The physical attack vector idea is brilliant and made feasible by the overfitting nature of DNN.
+However, one of the shortcomings is that operation logic (after perception), e.g., curve parameter and $\theta$ of DNN  in DRP, MSF in Fusion Attack, is still required for iterative optimization.
+However, most manufacturers might have different logic, which might lead to terrible transferability.
+What if we can scale it to attack on localization module?
+To my knowledge, LiDAR-based localization algorithms are not that different among brands.
+For example, if we can cheat the LiDAR-based localization to render drift, we can have similar attack result.

 2. Stationary obstacle is less impactful to the planning module than moving objects.
-I think via the same optimization framework, attackers can also mimic walking pedestrian (VRU)'s echo.
+The LiDAR spoofing gave me an idea that maybe moving objects can also be mimicked.
+I think via the same optimization framework, attackers can also mirror walking pedestrian (VRU)'s echo.
+However, I consider this type of man-in-the-middle attack fails in some certain situations.
+For example, beam of a specific LiDAR is unique.

 Other Threats
 ===